Top Top

 • Water standing in certain sections of the lawn long after rain.

-• Soggy soil near foundations or crawlspaces.
+• Soggy soil near foundations or crawl spaces.

 • Grass thinning or dying in consistently wet areas.